-a. as amended, as The Commission adopts the Resource-Based Relative Value Scale (RBRVS) , put the standard to be used to determine acceptable charges by physicians. ublished by CMS, (3-23-22) b.
+a.
+The Commission adopts the RBRVS, published by CMS, as amended, as the standard to be used to determine acceptable charges by physicians.
+(3-23-22)

+b.
 Modifiers.
-Modifiers for physicians will be reimbursed as follows: (3-23-22) i.
+Modifiers for physicians will be reimbursed as follows: (3-23-22)

+i.
 Modifier 50: Additional fifty percent (50%) for bilateral procedure.
+(3-23-22)

-(3-23-22) ii. medical or surg Modifier 51: Fifty percent (50%) of secondary procedure.
-This modifier will be ical procedure rendered during the same session as the primary procedure. e applied to each (3-23-22)
+ii.
+Modifier 51: Fifty percent (50%) of secondary procedure.
+This modifier will be applied to each medical or surgical procedure rendered during the same session as the primary procedure.
+(3-23-22)